 - 2.1.1 The performance and success of the students and graduates are important considerations in the evaluation of an aviation program.
 The institution/program MUST: 1 - a.
 Publish standards for the selection and admission of students which are related to the educational mission and purposes of the institution. - b.
 Have and enforce policies for the acceptance of transfer students and for the validation of courses taken for credit elsewhere. - c.
 Assess the effectiveness of its validation methods in granting credit for non-collegiate achievement. - d.
 Evaluate and monitor students to determine its success in meeting program goals. - e.
 Provide services that support student satisfaction and success in the program. - f.
 Have and enforce procedures to assure that all students meet all program requirements. - 2.1.2 The aviation program MUST establish and assess student and student support services goals to ensure continuous improvement of the performance and success of its students and graduates consistent with the mission and educational goals of the program and institution.
-The assessment of student and student support services goals MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.
+The assessment of student and student support services goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.